hoppybunny/json-rules-engine-upgraded/README.md

 });
 ```

-Because rules are JSON, you get everything Mongo already gives you for free: indexing on `name`, `event.type`, or `$schema`; querying by condition content; soft-deletes; audit trails via change streams; A/B tested rulesets via a `variant` field.
-No ORM, no schema migrations for rule shape changes — just bump `$schema` when you evolve the DSL.

 Works the same with Postgres `jsonb`, DynamoDB, Firestore, Redis, or any store that holds JSON.

 ## Operator catalogue